 Yurt is another prisoner in Latria, locked up in one of the hanging cages.
-Although he claims to be a fellow demon slayer, the warrior in cold black iron armor has no interest in our cause.
-Rather, he was commissioned by the concealers to kill every sane human left in Latria so that the society can horde the magical secrets hidden within the fog for themselves.
-They refuse to let these secrets to be leaked to the outside world, and they hired the perfect man for the job.
+Although he claims to be a fellow demon slayer, the warrior encased in cold black iron armor has no interest in our cause.
+Rather, he was commissioned by the concealers to kill every sane human left in Boletaria so that the society can hoard the fog’s magical secrets for themselves.
+They refuse to let them be leaked to the outside world, and they hired the perfect man for the job.
 Yurt’s use of a shotel implies his membership in the assassin group mentioned in its description — an elite member if his title as the Silent Chief is anything to go by.
-He has been operating within the fog or a while according to Yuria, slaying many heroes in Boletaria.
+He has been operating within the fog for a while according to Yuria, slaying many heroes in Boletaria.
 And if we free him from his cell, the assassin goes on to fulfill his contract unless slain beforehand.
-He has certainly earned his reputation, though he probably isn’t the only member in the society’s employ — the default black phantom that the yellow cloth possesses wears Yurt’s armor while wielding the sinister claws used by spies, indicating him to be another assassin of this organization.
+He has certainly earned his reputation, though he probably isn’t the only member in the society’s employ — the default black phantom that the yellow cloth possesses wears Yurt’s “gloom” armor while wielding the sinister claws used by spies, indicating another assassin of this organization.
 The society most likely hired a number of them, if only to cover more ground.

 But while they may be efficient killers, these men have still ended up dead, enslaved, or captured at Latria.
 Considering that Yurt mainly operates in Boletaria, his visit was most likely reporting to his employer.
 Among the corpses that we can loot after killing the chimera ball, at least one belongs to a member of the society, so the concealers are more than likely still based in Latria despite the demons’ recent takeover.
 Yurt was simply captured by the elder’s forces while attempting to contact them in the city, hence why he is imprisoned at the Tower rather than the Prison of Hope like Freke.
 His dialogue after being freed but not immediately killed reinforces the implication.
 The assassin apparently reports straight back to Mephistopheles, learning that she has since been monitoring us and supposedly has an eye for talent — which Yurt only realizes is true if we then slay him.
 His client may also be responsible for the augites of guidance leading to his cage, assuming they weren’t dropped by the assassin himself as he was detained in the hopes of someone coming to rescue him; their reward, being saved for last.